mozman/ezdxf/docs/source/dxfinternals/dxftags.rst

 Application-Defined Codes
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Starting at DXF R13, DXF objects can contain application-defined codes outside of xdata.
+Starting at DXF R13, DXF objects can contain application-defined codes outside of XDATA.
 This application-defined
-codes can contain any tag except :code:`(0, ...)` and :code:`(102, ...)`. "{YOURAPPID" means the APPID string with an
+codes can contain any tag except :code:`(0, ...)` and :code:`(102, '{...')`. "{YOURAPPID" means the APPID string with an
 preceding "{".
 The application defined data tag sequence:

 .. code-block:: none